pyjanitor-devs/pyjanitor/README.rst

 - If all column names are **lowercase** and **underscored**, this makes it much, easier for data scientists to do their coding.
 No more dealing with crazy spaces and upper/lower-case mismatches.
 (I pull my hair out over this all the time!)
 - If all empty column names and rows were removed prior to data analysis, a lot of hurt w.r.t. checking shapes could be eliminated!

+What if instead we had standard data cleaning routines implemented?
+Even better, what if they were Pythonic, easy to use, and explicit about exactly what they did?
+Perhaps we'd have a much easier time doing data science!

 installation
 ------------